After Vietnam, The Healing

 “As a Vietnam Veteran, this day is one of remembrance where we can reflect upon our lives and personal experiences relative to the Vietnam War and our service tour over there.
 We remember the less (than) popular, undeserved treatment we received, absorbed and endured when we returned to our homeland.
 We also remember the devastating effects that the war had on our lives after that, both mentally and physically.
 Hopefully, our day will be a gathering of Comrades, Brothers and Sisters-in-Arms, where we can share greetings, smiles, tears, and memories.
 Most importantly, this is a day to pause, remember and pay respect to all of our fellow servicemen and women… who made the ultimate sacrifice by giving their lives during the Vietnam War.
 Also we must re-emphasize our POW/MIA urgency, knowing and broadcasting to our nation’s citizens that we must diligently continue to pursue bringing our troops home.
 Currently there are over 1643 unaccounted for MIA’s from the Vietnam War.
 We must never forget nor leave anyone behind.
 If we forget just one American Soldier, then we as a country have failed.
 On this day I can proudly say “Welcome Home” to each and every Vietnam Veteran.
 They are, and always will be, my Comrades, Brothers and Sisters. “

 Currently a lifetime member of Vietnam Veterans of America & Disabled American Veterans.
-Also a member of Rolling Thunder ®, Inc., TN Chapter 3, supporting the POW/MIA mission, “to educate the public about the need to never forget those who have not returned home as well as support all veterans from all branches of military service.”
+He supports the POW/MIA mission, “to educate the public about the need to never forget those who have not returned home as well as support all veterans from all branches of military service.”